iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 <div class="flex grid-cols-3 flex-col md:grid"></div>
 ```

+### Never worry about...

-First of all, we have less code to write, and secondly, we do not even need to worry for even a second about coming up with unique class names for our elements.
+So first of all, we can write less code, awesome!
+Secondly, we do not even need to worry for even a second about coming up with correct class names.
 Also in teams, over time class names can become inconsistent with changing developers.
-Where `layout` is still an easy class, every developer knows that in growing applications naming stuff can grow into one of the hardest parts of software development.. 😉 Never worrying about coming up with a class name anymore, is a big upside for me.
+Where `layout` is still an easy class, every developer knows that in growing applications naming stuff can grow into one of the hardest parts of software development.. 😉 Consider

+- What naming conventions do I use throughout the project?
+- Do we name after e.g. the appearance or the function?
+- Is the class used more than once?
+- If I use this again, how does that (slightly different) usage affect the class name?

+Never worrying about coming up with a class name anymore, is a big upside for me.

 ![Ryan Florence, creator of React Router and Remix about Tailwind benefits](/articles/tailwind-for-productivity/twitter-ryan-florence.png)